Pet insurance

-Pet insurance is a form of insurance that pays, partly or in total, for veterinary treatment of the insured person's ill or injured pet.
+Pet insurance is a type of insurance that pays, partly or in total, for veterinary treatment of the insured person's ill or injured pet.
 Some policies will pay out when the pet dies, or if the pet is lost or stolen.

 As veterinary medicine is increasingly employing expensive medical techniques and drugs, and owners have higher expectations for their pets' health care and standard of living than previously, the market for pet insurance has increased.

-Exclusions from Pet Insurance

-The following are some of the general exclusions from most available pet insurance plans:
+The cost of veterinary care has increased significantly.